-Many companies are now relying on workflow management software to streamline their business processes.
-Using workflow management software (WMS) may sound fancy, but it actually makes taking care of business a lot easier.
+Many companies are now relying on workflow management software to streamline their business processes and tasks.
+Using workflow management software (WMS) may sound fancy, but it actually makes the management of each process of your business significantly easier.
 But before we get into the advantages of using workflow management software and the challenges of implementing it, we need to explain some of the terminology.

 What Does Workflow Mean?

 Workflow is defined as the sequence of processes through which a piece of work passes from initiation to completion.
-That sounds really complicated but it’s actually very simple.
-Workflow is basically how work gets done from start to finish.
-For example, a piece of work could be the process of hiring an employee.
-The workflow steps would include creating the position and its requirements, posting employment ads, reviewing resumes, interviewing candidates, and making a job offer.
+That sounds really complicated, but it’s actually simple.
+Workflow is basically how a task gets done from start to finish.
+For example, a task could be the process of hiring an employee.
+The workflow steps of this process would include creating the position and its requirements, posting employment ads, reviewing resumes, interviewing candidates, and making a job offer.

 What Is a Workflow System?

 A workflow system comprises different sets of workflows that accomplish overarching goals for the organization.
 Workflow systems can be found in each of the different departments of your company, but some workflows will involve more than one department and more than one level in your company’s hierarchy.
 For example, hiring a new employee would involve management to authorize a new hire and approve the salary, accounting for setting up the payroll, and HR for the hiring process.